Where on Earth

 Be aware of some frank language.

 (All my photos are PG, but please read blogs before sharing with kids).

-My Aunt Louise and Uncle Grant once asked me, ''So what's it like to travel the world?'' and I couldn't give them a gratifying answer.
-Overused words like awesome, cool and fun made my experiences sound trite.
+My Aunt Louise and Uncle Grant once asked me that question, and I couldn't give them a gratifying answer.
+Words like awesome, cool and fun made my experiences sound trite.
 Posting photos of sights I’ve seen and friendships I've built is all good fun.
-But for me, traveling is more than the sum of its parts: it’s in the details.
+But for me, travelling is more than the sum of its parts: it’s all in the details.